itzsarim/chat-app/README.md

 # Documentation of the project

 ## Notes on starting the app
-This app is built using create react app(CRA) asthe starting point.
-To run this app, please downaload and install yarn on your machine(https://classic.yarnpkg.com/en/docs/install), then use command `yarn start` to run the app.
+This app is built using create react app(CRA) as the starting point.
+To run this app, please downaload and install yarn on your machine(https://classic.yarnpkg.com/en/docs/install), then use command `yarn add` followed by `yarn start` to run the app.
 You will also need to run the server using `yarn api-server`

 ## Notes on what was built

 This app covers all the specifications given in the `detailed-design-specs` file.
 * Its been taken care that the app is accessible(scores 97% on lighthouse audit).
-Try using keyboard to navigate throught the app.
+Try using keyboard to navigate through the app.
 * There is a `Login` page which takes in a username that should be between 3 and 16 characters and can contain nothing but alphanumeric characters, - and _.
 * Once you login by entering a valid username, you are taken to the `MainView`, which has a `Sidebar` with name of the person who logged in and how long it has been since they logged in.
 There is a list of all rooms available based on the server response(Note: you cannot add a new room, as the server does not support it).
 * When you click on a list item(room) the `ChatView` gets populated with room details and messages in that room.
 * You can add new messages in the room , these messages get added to the bottom of the chat and is also scrolled to the bottom.
 * The app is responsive on desktop.
+* CSS follows a scalable and modular approach, and nowhere will you find any nested css or css tightly coupled with the HTML
+* BONUS - users on 2 different windows can chat with each other \m/

+## Things that could have been added/done better
+No app is perfect, and specially not the one which was built in a tight time constraint :).
+Nice to have things that i would want to add if i were to make it production ready.
+* Internationalization - pretty straightforward with the structure of my app
+* Unit tests - code is broken down into testable components
+* Breaking some components further into components - towards the end my `ChatView` component became a little ugly, and could benefit from further breaking it down into further components. `Input` box on the `Login` as well as on the `ChatView` component could have been pulled out into a common component.
+* Adaptive design - the app does not work well with mobile phones.
+I have not used any media-query/breakpoints in the CSS, the use of %'s and relative sizing has made the app responsive on the desktop and would also work well on a tablet.
+* Persistence - I would also add persistence for the username, so that once logged in, you dont have to log in again on refresh.

 ## Context on design decisions and framework choices
+* I chose to use React for this app as a realtime app fits very well with Reactive programming paradigm.
+* To increase productivity I chose to spin up the basic app structure along with build and dev tolls using create react app.
+* To increase productivity in creating actions/reducers, I used redux-toolkit createslice.
+* I chose to poll the server as that was the only feasible option without the ability to modify the server.
+* My redux state maintains 3 `slices` of data, `userInfo`, `roomInfo`, and `chatInfo`, which works well for current API design, but it could benefit from a normalized state for a complex system.

-## Areas of improvements
+## Flow of data
+* After Login, Selecting a room from sidebar changes the selectedRoomId in the global state, which triggers fetching of room details and starts the polling for the messages in the room.
+Selecting another room will clear this interval and start another polling for the new room.
+Posting a message makes the POST call, the polling then gets latest messages and updates the global state of messages, thus updating the chat room with latest messages.

 -------------------------------------------------------------------------------------------------